LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 Mixed Shape Toplogies
 ************************

-For topologies using a non-homogenous collections of element shapes (eg: hexs and texs), the topology can specified using a single shape topology for each element shape.
+For topologies using a non-homogenous collections of element shapes (eg: hexs and tets), the topology can specified using a single shape topology for each element shape.

 * **list** - A Node in the *List* role, that contains a children that conform to the *Single Shape Topology* case.